mwolfram/CarND-Traffic-Sign-Classifier-Project-mwolfram/README.md

 #### 2. Include an exploratory visualization of the dataset and identify where the code is in your code file.

-The code for this step is contained below the label "Provide a Basic Summary of the Data Set Using Python, Numpy and/or Pandas" in the IPython notebook.
+The code for this step is contained below the label "Provide a Basic Summary of the Data Set Using Python, Numpy and/or Pandas" in the jupyter notebook.

 Here is an exploratory visualization of the data set.
 It is a chart showing the number of occurrences of each sign: